English Oak Wood Flooring

 Whether you’re looking to blend English oak flooring into a classic project or want to push against the norm by including such timbers in a contemporary build, these woods (in particular Galion) will reward you.

-Make even the biggest of spaces feel comforting and intimate with the darker tones wood floors and keep the intrigue in your project throughout the years, thanks to the amazing swirling grain patterns, deep medullary rays and dark black knots and knolls.
+Make even the biggest of spaces feel comforting and intimate with the darker toned wood floors and keep the intrigue in your project throughout the years, thanks to the straight grain patterns, deep medullary rays and deep hues entirely unique to the English Native Timbers collection.

 Get started with Woodworks by Ted Todd